AmyArora222/Blitz-Hackathon/README.md

 # Blitz-Hackathon
-Simulation of protein folding and prediction of neurodegenerative diseases using hybrid Quantum AI approach
+Prediction of Neurodegenerative Diseases and Protein Misfolding Simulation for Drug Discovery Using Hybrid Quantum AI